aminariafar/Multivariate-TreeBased-Spline/README.md

 - **`spline_tree.ipynb`** — Main notebook containing:
   - Implementation of the MTS model and its variants
   - Data-generation utilities for correlated and uncorrelated feature scenarios
-  - Experimental comparisons with GAM and polynomial baselines
+  - Experimental comparisons with GAM, GLMTree, MARS, and SMART models
   - Visualization of model performance, error behavior, and computational cost

 ### Model Highlights